otagobioinformaticsspringschool/2024/index.md

 This event is designed to give researchers (including students - 4th year and above) the opportunity to learn about and practice some bioinformatic skills.
 We'll be covering bioinformatic workflows such as:

 - DNA variant calling from next generation sequence data
+- Genotype by Sequencing analysis
 - RNA sequence differential expression analysis
-- Genotype by Sequencing analysis
 - Environmental DNA analysis

 along with computational topics such as:

-- Introduction to unix commandline
+- Introduction to Unix commandline
 - Introduction to working in a high performance computing environment (provided by NeSI)
 - Introduction to version control for code